Friedrich Gottlieb Bartling

 Friedrich Gottlieb Bartling (December 9, 1798 – November 20, 1875) was a German botanist who was a native of Hanover.

 He studied natural sciences at the University of Göttingen, and in 1818 took a botanical journey through Hungary and Croatia.
-In 1822 he became a lecturer at Göttingen, where he later became a professor.
-In 1837 he was appointed director of its botanical garden.
+In 1822, he became a lecturer at Göttingen, where he later became a professor.
+In 1837, he was appointed director of its botanical garden.
+With Georg Ernst Ludwig Hampe he edited the four exsiccatae Vegetabilia cellularia in Germania septentrionali praesertim in Hercynia et in agro Göttingensi.
+Ser.
+A-D (1832-1845).

 The plant genus Bartlingia from the family Rubiaceae is named in his honor.